RelationalAI/rai-gnns-tutorial/HM/installation.md

   <img src="assets/6-local-dir.png" alt="stage" style="width:250px;">
 </picture>

-In this file, you first load the required variables, authenticate to Kaggle and create a connector to your Snowflake account:
+In this script, we first load the required variables, authenticate to Kaggle and create a connector to our Snowflake account:

 ```python
 # Load environment variables from .env file